kkga/kkga/work/webflow.md

 I joined the team in its early days as one of the first two designers.
-From 2015 to 2021 I've worked on a variety of new features and enhancements for the "Webflow Designer" including layout systems, animation/interaction tooling among many others.
+From 2015 to 2021 I've worked on a variety of new features and enhancements for the "Webflow Designer" including layout systems and animation/interaction tooling among many others.

 This is a collection of various projects I've worked on during these years.
 Latest and some of the most impactful things are still unreleased and, sadly,